-The land is located in the Ryde Council (the Council) Local Government Area (LGA) and the trees are protected under Councils Development Control Plan 2010.
-The Council is the consenting authority for development works on the site.
-This report involves 17 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix E) and considers the removal of thirteen (13) trees within the property and adjacent on the road reserve and the retention of four (4) trees within the adjacent Council reserve.
-The trees will be considered as 1 stand to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix E, Site Plan A - Survey of Subject Trees.
-Tree Protection Zone fencing or works are marked on the Appendix F, Site Plan B - Trees to be Retained and Tree Protection Zones.
+The land is located in the Willoughby Council (the Council) Local Government Area (LGA) and the trees are protected under Councils Tree Preservation Order.
+The Department of Planning is the consenting authority for development works on the site.
+This report involves 97 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix E) and considers the removal of sixty two (62) trees, the retention of thirty five (35) trees within the property, neighbouring properties and adjacent on the road reserve.
+The trees will be considered as 3 stands to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix E, Site Plan a - Survey of Subject Trees.
+Tree Protection Zone fencing or works are marked on the Appendix F, Site Plan B - Trees to be retained and Tree Protection Zones.

-The site is comprised of four parcels of land where the existing structures are to be demolished and are to be replaced with a proposed mixed use development, requiring the removal of thirteen (13) existing trees within the site.
+The site is comprised of a parcel of land where the existing structures are to be demolished and are to be replaced with a proposed residential development, requiring the removal of sixty two (62) existing trees within the site.
 As part of the Landscape Plan where appropriate, the tree cover on the site will be enhanced by planting with advanced specimens/s of appropriate tree species for the space available above and below ground being soil volumes available and to prevent future conflict between trees and built structures.

-The proposed building design and its configuration and infrastructure were arrived at following the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
+The proposed building design and its configuration and infrastructure were arrived at prior to the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
 The plans provided do not show the location of sewer, water or electricity supply to the proposed development.